Skip to main content

 Branch 2: Change Primary Contact

-Branch two, the Change branch, displays a field that lets you search for and select a new primary contact.
-The search is limited to the existing contacts linked to the account.
+Branch two, the Change branch, displays a field where you can search for and select a new primary contact.
+The search is limited to existing contacts linked to the account.

 Branch 3: Create a New Primary Contact

-Branch three, the Create branch, displays three fields that are the minimum fields needed to create a new contact and make them the new primary contact.
+Branch three, the Create branch, shows three fields that are the minimum needed to create a new contact and make them the new primary contact.

-Let’s say you want the email field for a Primary Contact to display in an OmniScript, but don’t want end users to be able to leave this field empty.
+Imagine you want the email field for a Primary Contact to show in an Omniscript, but don’t want end users to be able to leave this field empty.
 The solution?
-Make the field required with the click of a checkbox.
+Make the field required.
 This simple adjustment of element properties ensures a seamless customer experience.

 There are other UI settings you can configure easily with standard element properties.

-• Adjusting the dynamic control width of a field (the relative width it has on the page).
+• Adjusting the dynamic control width of a field, which is the relative width it has on the page.

-• Making a field read-only (the end user cannot edit the field).
+• Making a field read-only so that the end user can't edit the field.

-• Hiding fields from view that are not meaningful to the end user but are needed on the backend.
+• Hiding fields from view that aren't meaningful to the end user but are needed on the backend.

-• Providing tooltip help text (lets end users hover their cursor to discover what a field is for).
+• Providing tooltip help text so that end users can hover their cursor to discover what a field is for.

-• Create clear and concise instructions that complement the information already in the UI.
+• Create clear and concise instructions that complement the information in the UI.

-• Customize the Step Chart (the list of steps that appear in the UI).
+• Customize the Step Chart, which is what we call the list of steps that appear in the UI.

-Once you’ve done this, add the data elements to bring in data.
-It’s also key to check this data is flowing into and out of the OmniScript by inspecting the Javascript Object Notation (JSON).
+After you’ve done this, add the data elements to bring in data.
+It’s also key to check this data is flowing into and out of the Omniscript by inspecting the JSON.

-Let’s return to our example.
-You’ve designed an OmniScript using conditional branching that helps service agents update, change, or create a primary contact.
-Now it’s time to add the data elements to bring in the data, and then check that the data is flowing into and out of the OmniScript by inspecting the JavaScript Object Notation (JSON).
+You designed an example Omniscript using conditional branching that helps service agents update, change, or create a primary contact.
+Now it's time to add the data elements to bring in the data.
+Then, check that the data is flowing into and out of the Omniscript by looking at the JSON.

 When you add elements that work with data, such as Integration Procedure Action elements, use the following properties to do more complex data mapping and manipulation.